StellaArtois/minecraft-vr-base/README.md

 Uses gradle.

-gradle setupDecompWorkspace will create a development worksapce gradle eclipse will create an eclipse project in this directory
+gradle setupDecompWorkspace will create a development workspace gradle eclipse will create an eclipse project in this directory gradle idea will create an intelij project in this directory

 gradle build will build all dependencies and the mod.